MattSedmak/login_system/README.md

 # Login & user authenication System
 ## nodejs, express, mongodb & ejs

-Assignment brief:
+App brief:

-- Implement a login & authentication system for the todo-list app i created in my first nodejs assignment.
+- Login & authentication system for the todo-list app i created in my first nodejs app.
 - User must login to be able to access their todo-list.
 Users can only see their specific todo-list when logged in.
 - User must be able to reset their password.